-The County Council must adopt a Code of Corporate Governance which has been produced to the standards prescribed in the best practice guidance in order to prepare the AGS.
-The best practice guidance is recognised as the CIPFA/SOLACE Framework: Delivering Good Governance in Local Government (2016).
+The county council must adopt a Code of Corporate Governance which has been produced to the standards prescribed in the best practice guidance in order to prepare the Annual Governance Statement.
+The best practice guidance is recognised as the Chartered Institute of Public Finance and Accountancy and the Society of Local Authority of Chief Executives (CIPFA/SOLACE) Framework: Delivering Good Governance in Local Government (2016).